Spending 3 days in Madrid, Spain brings to mind all sorts of adjectives, but for us, one always comes to mind above all else: livable.

 Day 3 Madrid Itinerary: Barrio de la Latina + A Day Trip to Toledo

-Made up of a delightful maze of winding, narrow streets that mostly date back to the Middle Ages, La Latina is one of the most picturesque neighborhoods in Madrid, and well worth exploring as part of your 3 day Madrid itinerary.
+Made up of a delightful maze of winding, narrow streets that mostly date back to the Middle Ages, La Latina is one of the most picturesque neighborhoods in the city, and well worth exploring as part of your 3 day Madrid itinerary.

 La Latina is known for its huge amount of bars and restaurants, making it a lively neighborhood at all hours and an excellent place to walk around, explore, and snap photos.